rscarson/lineic/readme.md

 assert_eq!(interpolator.interpolate(5.0), [32.5]);
 ```

+`lineic::interpolators::F32InterpolationBucket` here is a type alias for `lineic::InterpolationBucket<1, f32, f32>`
+The `interpolators` module defines a set of type aliases for common same-type numeric interpolators.

 -----

 The target does not have to be a single value - here we interpolate across a pair of RGB values